 The QIDI-Tech X-Max is my choice as the best large 3D printer for the home.
 Not only does it have a huge 300mm x 250mm x 300mm / 11.8″ x 9.8″ x 11.8″ print volume, but it’s also reliable, well-built, and easy to use.

 In terms of features, the X-Max is packed to the gills.
 From the fully enclosed frame with HEPA filtration and noise reduction (40dB!) that makes it reliable and safe for home 3D printing to auto bed leveling, dual z-axis, and a removable, flexible bed.

-Not only that, It also has a few unique features that make it stand out from the competition.
+Not only that but, it also has a few unique features that make it stand out from the competition.
 In fact, the X-Max has an almost unique ability to print with almost any 3D printing material.

 To enable the Qidi X-Max to handle all these materials, it comes with two separate extruders, a reversible print bed, and two filament mounting positions.